 3. There is a lack of transparancy.

-The public can't scrutinise how our money is being spent becuase there is no formal, indepenent regime for monitoring compliance with standards, as there is for, say, hospital cleanliness and patient care standards.
+The public can't scrutinise how our money is being spent because there is no formal, indepenent regime for monitoring compliance with standards, as there is for, say, hospital cleanliness and patient care standards.

 What needs to happen